 Role and procedures of BEREC

-Under the revised 2009 EU regulatory framework national regulatory authorities (NRAs) are required to analyze a set of markets for electronic communications which may need ex-ante regulation.
+Under the 2018 European Electronic Communications Code (EECC), national regulatory authorities (NRAs) are required to analyse a set of markets for electronic communications, which may need ex-ante regulation.

 This analysis contains three different elements:

 - Market definition - first the NRA must define the relevant geographic and product market.

 - SMP assessment - in a second step the NRA must analyse whether one or more undertaking active in that market possesses significant market power either individually or jointly with others.

 - Decision on remedies - if the NRA identifies a market with a lack of effective competition, it is required to impose certain regulatory obligations; so-called remedies.

 The basis for this kind of measure is the European Commission's Recommendation on Relevant Markets, which contains a list of markets that should be subject to ex-ante regulation.
 Whenever an NRA concludes that a given market shows failures that hamper competition it must impose appropriate remedies on undertakings with significant market power in accordance with the universal service and market access aspects of the EECC.

 According to Articles 32 and 33 of the EECC, the findings of market definition, SMP assessment and – if applicable – the proposed remedies have to be notified to the Commission and other NRAs.
 The aim of this EU notification is to contribute to the development of a single market in electronic communications by ensuring co-operation among NRAs, and between NRAs and the Commission.